RicherMans/Dcase2018_pooling/README.md

-# Dcase2018 Robust performance via pooling

-Repo for the DCASE2018 task4 dataset.
+# Interspeech2019 - Duration robust sound event detection

-This Repo implements the recent work for Interspeech2019.
+This Repo implements the recent work for (Interspeech2019)[].

 The Pooling methods in the paper can all be found in the script `pooling.py`.